-We investigate the flavor evolution in three different settings as summarized in Table~\ref{mixparams} \begin{itemize} \item[-] Case A. We assume $\lambda = 0$ in Eqs.~\ref{timedep1} and \ref{timedep2} and small effective mixing angles: $\theta_{12} = \theta_{23} = \theta_{13} = 10^{-3}$~rad.
+We investigate flavor evolution in three different settings as summarized in Table~\ref{mixparams}. \begin{itemize} \item[-] Case A. We assume $\lambda = 0$ in Eqs.~\ref{timedep1} and \ref{timedep2} and small effective mixing angles: $\theta_{12} = \theta_{23} = \theta_{13} = 10^{-3}$~rad.
 This is the setup adopted in the main text. \item[-] Case B. We adopt the best-fit values from Ref.~\cite{nufit} for the mass and mixing parameters, although we assume $\delta_{\rm{CP}}=0$ for the sake of simplicity.
-We adopt inputs from the supernova simulation to compute the matter potential $\lambda$, but we suppress it by a constant factor $10^{-2}$ and adopt $\lambda = 10^{3}$~km$^{-1}$ in the innermost radial region where $\lambda$ would be too large preventing an efficient numerical solution. \item[-] Case C. This case is identical to Case B, except for the fact that the matter potential is suppressed by a factor $10^{-3}$ instead of $10^{-2}$. \end{itemize} We note that, although the matter Hamiltonian is not as large as it would be in the supernova core, it is still very large compared to the vacuum frequency.
+We adopt inputs from the supernova simulation to compute the matter potential $\lambda$, but we suppress it by a constant factor $10^{-2}$ and adopt $\lambda = 10^{3}$~km$^{-1}$ in the innermost radial region, where $\lambda$ would be too large preventing an efficient numerical solution. \item[-] Case C. This case is identical to Case B, except for the fact that the matter potential is suppressed by a factor $10^{-3}$ instead of $10^{-2}$. \end{itemize} We note that, although the matter Hamiltonian is not as large as it would be in the supernova core, it is still very large compared to the vacuum frequency.
 Also, unlike the case of the neutrino-bulb model, we have non-trivial angular distributions, which lead to the development of flavor instabilities at a much larger density.
 Hence, the matter suppression would have been much more pronounced if present.

 Figures~\ref{fullnu} and \ref{fullnubar} show the results of flavor evolution in the three different Cases at $t=5 \times 10^{-4}$~s.
-We can see that, irrespective of whether effective mixing angles or $\lambda$ are adopted, the final flavor configuration is almost identical in all three Cases.
+We can see that, irrespective of whether effective mixing angles or $\lambda$ is adopted, the final flavor configuration is almost identical in all three Cases.
 This highlights that matter suppression does not occur in the presence of large $\lambda$, contrary to what is expected in the bulb model.
 Moreover, Fig.~\ref{fullnu} and \ref{fullnubar} also justify the employment of effective mixing angles in numerical simulations of time-dependent, inhomogeneous neutrino gases, instead of the realistic matter potential that would make the numerical solution of the quantum kinetic equations much more expensive.
-We stress that the suppression of the mixing angle due to the matter effects is justified, if we assume that neutrinos are emitted in flavor eigenstates.
-In the next appendix, we argue that the emission of neutrinos in a supernova is not in flavor eigenstates strictly speaking.